Brain-Based Motivation

 B.U.C(k).E.T.
 Domains

-People with opposing viewpoints are often motivated by similar things because B.U.C(k).E.T. domains affect each and every one of us in fundamental ways.
-We may feel like we are on different sides, but we are ultimately on different sides of the same human coin.
+People with opposing viewpoints are often motivated by similar needs because B.U.C(k).E.T. domains affect all of us in fundamental ways.
+Even when we strongly disagree, we are often responding to the same core human concerns through different experiences, beliefs, and priorities.

 -